Is the future of work online?

 In this lecture, Dr. Stephany explains how task automation has created the global challenge of rapidly changing skill requirements for the working population, resulting in the paradoxical situation of simultaneous unemployment and labour shortage.
 This skill gap widens further as technological and social transformation outpaces national education systems and often, skill requirements for mastering new digital technologies remain unclear.

 At the same time, the Covid-19 pandemic has tightened company budgets, forced employees to work remotely, and facilitated the global need for timely reskilling.
 Over the last decade, automation pressure and remote working technologies have given rise to online labour platforms.
 They build a globally integrated market that mediates between millions of buyers and sellers of remotely deliverable cognitive work.
 This market has a strong potential for smaller and advanced economies.

-Dr. Stephany will discuss how these platforms could help us to understand the grand challenge of reskilling en masse.
-He will explore how the data from online labour platforms could allow us to overcome technological limitations in reskilling by finding valuable individual training pathways, while reducing economically harmful labour market mismatches at large.
+Dr. Stephany discusses how these platforms could help us to understand the grand challenge of reskilling en masse.
+He explores how the data from online labour platforms could allow us to overcome technological limitations in reskilling by finding valuable individual training pathways, while reducing economically harmful labour market mismatches at large.